Installing and running Quarto on Verily Workbench

 To create a workspace via the web UI, see the instructions here.

-.
-If no workspace is set, or you are not logged in, first log in and set
+First, check wb status.
+If no workspace is set, or you are not logged in, first log in and set the workspace that you want to work in.
+Otherwise, create a new workspace.
+To create a new workspace:

-terra workspace create –name=<workspace-name>
+wb workspace create –name=<workspace-name>

 To set the Workbench CLI to use an existing workspace:

-terra workspace set –id=<workspaceid>
+wb workspace set –id=<workspaceid>

 Create a cloud environment

 If you don’t already have a Workbench cloud environment in a workspace that you want to use, you will need to create one.
-To do so, see the instructions here).
+To do so, see the instructions here.

 It may take up to 30 minutes for your new cloud environment to be accessible.